dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 where name is the type `(NAME, ())`.

 While this process is well typed it is stuck while being not `0`.
-(The usual charaterisation of progress is either can take a step or is `0`.)
+(The usual characterisation of progress is either can take a step or is `0`.)

 Another limitation is that names needs to be used uniformly.